circleupx/circleupx.github.io/content/post/2022/use-static-ip-in-wsl/index.md

 series: [WSL]
 ---

 In my last post, [Kubernetes In WSL - Connect to a service from Windows](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/), I explored a few ways to connect to a Kubernetes service from the host machine, Windows.
-In the end, I decided that using [HostPort](post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/#using-hostport) was the best option because at the time I did not know how to set a static IP address to WSL.
-See without the static IP address, when WSL is restarted by a command or via Windows's shutting down a new IP is assigned when WSL starts back up.
-Having a dynamic IP made it harder to connect to a Kubernetes service from Windows as you would need to update all your configuration whenever a new IP was assigned to WSL.
+In the end of that blog post, I stated that using [HostPort](post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/#using-hostport) was the best option because at the time I did not know how to assign a static IP address to WSL.

+Without using a static IP address, when WSL is restarted a new IP is assigned.
+Having a dynamic IP made it harder for me to connect to a Kubernetes service from Windows as I would need to update all my configurations whenever a new IP was assigned to WSL.

 Luckily I was not the only developer that wanted WSL to use a static IP.
-In [WSL2 Set static ip?](https://github.com/microsoft/WSL/issues/4210), a few developers outlined how you can create a [Hyper-V switch](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v-virtual-switch/hyper-v-virtual-switch) to then bridge the network between WSL and Windows.
-By using a Hyper-V switch, the WSL IP becomes static, and by having a static IP, I can run a load balancer in front of a Kubernetes service.
+In [WSL2 Set static ip?](https://github.com/microsoft/WSL/issues/4210), a few developers outlined how you can create a [Hyper-V switch](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v-virtual-switch/hyper-v-virtual-switch) to bridge the network between WSL and Windows.
+By using a Hyper-V switch, the WSL IP becomes static, and by having a static IP, I can create a load balancer that uses that static IP to serve traffic.

-In today's post, I want to demonstrate how to create a [Hyper-V switch](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v-virtual-switch/hyper-v-virtual-switch), how to assign it to WSL and how to add a load balancer to a Kubernetes service.
+In today's post, I want to demonstrate how to create a [Hyper-V switch](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v-virtual-switch/hyper-v-virtual-switch), how to assign it to WSL distro and how to add a load balancer to a Kubernetes service that uses the static IP.

 ## Prerequisite

 Before I get started I wanted to point out some requirements.
-First, one being that you need to be on Windows 11 Enterprise or Pro, Hyper-V is not available in Windows 11 Home, though you can try to enable it using the method documented in [this](https://www.makeuseof.com/install-hyper-v-windows-11-home/) post.
+First, you need to be on Windows 11 Enterprise or Pro, Hyper-V is not available in Windows 11 Home, though you can try to enable it using the method documented in [this](https://www.makeuseof.com/install-hyper-v-windows-11-home/) post.
 As far as I know, what I am about to show you does not work on Windows 10 or older Windows systems.

 Below you will find my current system spec, you should be using the same version or higher.